davidpdrsn/axum-live-view/README.md

 // Our handler function for `GET /` async fn root(
-    // `LiveViewManager` is an extractor that is hooked up to the liveview setup
+    // `EmbedLiveView` is an extractor that is hooked up to the liveview setup
     // and enables you to embed liveviews into HTML templates.
-    live: LiveViewManager,
+    embed_liveview: EmbedLiveView,
-) -> Html {
+) -> impl IntoResponse {
     // `Counter` is our liveview and we initialize it with the default values. let counter = Counter::default();